soumilshah1995/Smart-Proxy-for-Webscapping-BeautifulSoup/README.md

         <Response [200]>
     ```

-Well ist That easy to use it
+Well its That easy to use it